Skip to content

 Disconnect Hoses

 It’s time to disconnect hoses from outside hose bibs and iowa yard hydrants.
 Move the hoses to an inside heated area to store for the winter.
-Even if you have a frostproof hose bib if you leave the hose hooked on through the winter it can be damaged, and you’ll end up needing us in the Spring.
+If you leave the hose hooked on through the winter it can be damaged, and as a result, you’ll end up needing us in the Spring.
 If you have an interior shut off for exterior hose bibs it’s a great idea to shut those off as well.
+Read on for more fall plumbing tips.

 Winterize Outdoor Showers